-Students who believe that their education records contain information that is inaccurate or misleading, or is otherwise in violation of their privacy or other rights may discuss their problems informally with the Registrar who may then consult with the Acting Dean of Students and Community Life if necessary.
+Students who believe that their education records contain information that is inaccurate or misleading or is otherwise in violation of their privacy or other rights may discuss their problems informally with the Registrar who may then consult with Dean of Students if necessary.
 If the staff decisions are in agreement with the student’s request, the appropriate records will be amended.
-If not, the student will be notified within a reasonable period of time that the records will not be amended; and he/she will be informed by the Acting Dean of Students and Community Life of his/her right to a formal hearing.
-Student requests for a formal hearing must be made in writing to the Acting Dean who, within a reasonable period of time after receiving such a request, will inform the student of the date, place, and time of the hearing.
+If not, the student will be notified within a reasonable period of time that the records will not be amended; and he/she will be informed by the Dean of Students of his/her right to a formal hearing.
+Student requests for a formal hearing must be made in writing to the Dean who, within a reasonable period of time after receiving such a request, will inform the student of the date, place, and time of the hearing.
 The student may present evidence relevant to the issues raised and may be assisted or represented at the hearings by one or more persons of his/her choice, including attorneys, at the student’s expense.
-The hearing panels which will adjudicate such challenges will be appointed by and chaired by the Acting Dean of Students and Community Life.
+The hearing panels which will adjudicate such challenges will be appointed by and chaired by the Dean of Students.
 The hearing panel will consult with legal counsel as appropriate.

 Students who believe that the adjudications of their challenges were unfair or not in keeping with the provisions of the Act may file a complaint, in writing, with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, DC 20202-4605.